ataylor89/PyWord/README.md

 To enable Google Drive support, edit the wordprocessor.ini file and put True as a value for the drive_enabled key.
 To disable Google Drive support, edit the wordprocessor.ini file and put False as a value for the drive_enabled key.

-## Installing the Google Python dependencies
+## Installing the Google Drive Python dependencies

-We can install the Google Python dependencies with the command:
+We can install the Google Drive Python dependencies with the command:

       pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib